robcowart/ocm/README.md

 - HSM integration
 - Audit logging
 - Webhook notifications
-- Certificate templates
 - Bulk operations

 ---

+### WARNING

-**⚠️ Security Notice**: This application manages cryptographic material and should be deployed in a secure environment.
+This application manages cryptographic material and should be deployed in a secure environment.
 Always use HTTPS in production, secure your master key, and follow security best practices.